 others have it embedded so that it can be accessed from any PC through an Internet browser.
 Most of

-these products have internal hard drives for local video file storage, and some utilize direct attached
+these products have internal hard drives for local video file storage, and some utilize

 storage arrays (DAS), network-attached storage (NAS) equipment or storage area networks (SANs) through the LAN or WAN.